ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 ## When Would You Use a Computer Use Agent?

-You would not reach for a computer-use VLM first:

-- If the system has an API, use the API.
-Computer use models can be [45x more expensive than using an API.](https://reflex.dev/blog/computer-use-is-45x-more-expensive-than-structured-apis/)
+Don't reach for a computer-use model if the system has an API, use the API.
+Computer use models can be [45x more expensive than using an API.](https://reflex.dev/blog/computer-use-is-45x-more-expensive-than-structured-apis/) You'd use this when the graphical interface is the only practical option.
-- If the page is ordinary HTML with stable DOM elements, parse and automate the DOM.
-- If the workflow is finite, and known, write a deterministic script.
-- If the task is mostly data transfer, validation, or form submission, avoid vision if you can.

-You'd use this when the graphical interface is the only practical option.
-For example,

-- Pure GUI interaction.
-- Screens where the important state is visual rather than available as inspectable DOM e.g. Canvas-rendered modules.

 Old enterprises have plenty of ancient systems with no modern APIs.
 Computer use agents have the potential to control entire desktops with multiple applications.
 I didn't want to handover my real desktop.
 So I restricted the interface to the browser and got `GPT-5.5` to create an exercise for the model to complete - a web based series of tasks.